-Paradoxically, the transition from polytechnic to university status may impact detrimentally upon the institution, and may be seen as betraying the polytechnic ethos.
-Detractors argue that taking the institution away from its original raison d’etre of providing industry relevant, vocational teaching destroys the heart of the institution’s competitive advantage over the upper quartile universities.
-The credibility of the polytechnic was surely the closely aligned teaching - professional nexus that created industry ’primed’, professionally aware construction and engineering professionals (much in accordance with the proposed TEF).
-The reputational damage of breaking this link by employing solely career academics could affect course credibility.
-Thus, from a wider and broader institutional perspective, although elite institutions have the wherewithal to work within the system and perpetuate and consolidate their positions, the post-92s do not.
-In these institutions, we argue, a non-industry linked and decontextualised student experience is often being promoted and followed.
+Paradoxically, transition from polytechnic to university status may impact detrimentally upon the institution, and be seen as betraying the polytechnic ethos.
+Detractors argue that taking institutions away from the original raison d’etre of providing industry relevant, vocational teaching destroys the heart of their competitive advantage over upper quartile universities.
+The polytechnic’s credibility was surely the closely aligned teaching - professional nexus that created industry ’primed’, professionally aware construction and engineering professionals (much in accordance with the proposed TEF).
+The reputational damage of breaking this link by employing solely Career Academics could affect course credibility.
+Thus, from wider and broader institutional perspectives, although elite institutions have the wherewithal to work within the system and perpetuate and consolidate their positions, the post-1992s do not.
+In post-1992s, we argue, a non-industry linked and decontextualised student learning experience is often being promoted and followed.

-Regarding whether any of this matters, arguably it does, as it creates a divisive system whereby there are those who teach, and those who do research.
+We argue this is significant in creating a divisive system whereby there are those who teach, and those who do research.
 In a recent report, Does teaching advance your academic career?
-Graham (2015, citing Soyster, 2008, Fairweather, 2008, Felder & Hadgraft, 2013) found that ‘concerns have been raised that research performance appears to drive academic promotion, with teaching playing a more marginal role.
-Moreover, in relation to addressing this problem:
+Graham (2015, citing Soyster, 2008, Fairweather, 2008, Felder & Hadgraft, 2013) found “concerns have been raised that research performance appears to drive academic promotion, with teaching playing a more marginal role”.
+Moreover, regarding addressing this problem:

-‘The engineering community is well-positioned to take a lead in this transformation.
-With teaching excellence integrated into the promotions process, engineering education in the UK would be equipped to provide world-leading programmes that prepare graduates for the engineering challenges of the 21st century.’
+“The engineering community is well-positioned to take a lead in this transformation.
+With teaching excellence integrated into the promotions process, engineering education in the UK would be equipped to provide world-leading programmes that prepare graduates for the engineering challenges of the 21st century.”
 (Graham 2015, p.4)

 Furthermore, government policy is creating a system where those institutions who pursue a system of employing Career Academics are being forced to transform their institutions into those whereby industry grounded practitioners no longer exist.
-To encourage post-1992s to do this in pursuit of government policy, is to encourage them to play catch-up at the risk of losing their identity, employing staff who are unable to attain outputs and will feel disgruntled, and be a policy that negatively impacts upon the student experience.
+To encourage post-1992s to do this in pursuit of government policy, is to encourage them to play catch-up at the risk of losing their identity, employing staff who are unable to attain outputs and feel disgruntled, and impact negatively upon the student experience.
 In the upper quartile universities, however, this is at a conscious level of following UK research money but may again be forcing institutions to follow government policy that may negatively impact upon the student experience.
-Based on the above, we would suggest a number of key questions.
+Based on the above, we would suggest (see table below) these key questions.